 Many folks have had trouble getting set up with LOTW (Logbook of the World).
 ARRL's instructions haven't always been very effective, and using the system can seem especially daunting for a newcomer to computers.
 I am hopeful that ARRL will continue to make improvements to their system.

-As of December 2012, only 27% of ALL submissions BY EVERYONE ever made to LOTW have resulted in a confirmation.
-Of the twenty-eight thousand plus log entries I've submitted, less than 33% (no surprise there) matched up with a confirmation.
+As of July 2013, only 29% of ALL submissions BY EVERYONE ever made to LOTW have resulted in a confirmation.
+Of the thirty-one thousand plus log entries I've submitted, less than 33% (no surprise there) matched up with a confirmation.
 Well, at least this is improving with time, but anything less than 50% is a sign that the system is still more complicated than necessary, or lacks the sort of features that will motivate new potential users to get involved.

 LOTW has been around since 2003, prior to the existence of FACEBOOK.
 By comparison, FB has saturated the online user world with over 800 million users, and even if YOU aren't using it, many of the people you know are.
 LOTW has not done as well against its target audience.
 It can take weeks to complete the process of setting up your LOTW account if you are a NON-US station.
 It only takes a few minutes for ANYONE to create a Facebook account.

 One suggestion I'd offer LOTW is to provide an interface for SWL confirmation: something like this, as this is a major help for SWL's and in some instances, SWLing is a prerequisite to becoming licensed in some countries.
 LOTW should directly support this important pathway leading into getting licensed by promoting and providing this kind of interface to everyone.
 Why hasn't this tool been more actively promoted?

 The LOTW instructions may seem complex if you don't use computers a lot, so I wrote a "how-to" below.